 Graham-Mebane Lake General Information

-• All vessel rentals and the Tackle Loaner Program have been postponed until further notice.
+• The Tackle Loaner Program has been postponed until further notice.

 Largemouth bass, crappie, and catfish are the most sought after species in Graham-Mebane Lake.
 Other species include bluegill, carp, and shad.
 An angler is allowed a limit of five (5) bass over 14 inches per day.
 There are no other size or number limits on fish.

 The marina provides an assortment of live bait including crickets, red worms, and night crawlers.
 Fishing supplies (hooks, bobbers, weights, stringers) are also available.
 The marina offers refreshments to purchase (drink and snack machines).
 Take a break in the sitting area to discuss the best fishing spots with the marina staff and be sure to check out the Fish Photo Wall of Fame, all from the current year.